uva-math/uva-math-code/documentation/reminders.md

 ### 1. Tip for web editing on GitHub

 To get started it is helpful to view the code of the current page.

 To launch the GitHub web editor for this page (and any other page of the website) click on the GitHub icon in the lower right corner.

 If you understand what's going on you can try editing this page.
 However, if the source contains includes (such as `{%raw%}{% include seminar_main_page.html %}{%endraw%}`) then you typically should not edit this page.

 Edits (web or local) take up to five minutes to appear on the actual website.
+The current build status can be viewed by clicking on the checkmark icon next to the GitHub icon in the lower right corner of each page.

 ### 2. Do not forget to sync with GitHub when editing locally